-- Check the dog for tags (owner ID, rabies, or microchip) which would provide information to locate the owner.
+Check the dog for tags (owner ID, rabies, or microchip) which would provide information to locate the owner.
 If no tags are found or if the information is out-of-date on the tags and you cannot locate the owner, contact the animal shelter in the city or county where the dog was found.
-Most shelters will ask you to bring the dog to the shelter to check for a microchip and fill out “found dog” paperwork.
-For Knox County, call Young-Williams Animal Center at 865-215-6599 for assistance.
+Some shelters will ask you to bring the dog to the shelter to check for a microchip and fill out “found dog” paperwork.
+For Knox County, call Young-Williams Animal Center at 865-215-6599 for assistance or visit their Division Street location and check their website.
 In Blount County, contact the Blount County Animal Center at 865-980-6244.
 Vet offices also can scan for a microchip.

-- If the dog is found when the shelter or vet is not open, secure the dog in a safe place with food and water until the shelter or vet opens.
-Since you do not know if the dog is up to date on vaccines and disease free, we recommend that you keep the dog separate from your animals.
+If the dog is found when the shelter or vet is not open, please make every effort to secure the dog in a safe place with food and water until the shelter or vet opens.
+Since you do not know if the dog is up to date on vaccines, disease free, or other pet or person friendly, we recommend that you keep the dog separate from your animals.